dorisyao06/STAT-433-HW2/README.md

     ## [13] "Frontier Airlines Inc."      "Hawaiian Airlines Inc."
     ## [15] "Mesa Airlines Inc."          "SkyWest Airlines Inc."

-Then, I want to create a linear plot to show the raltionship between hour and arrival delay time(in minutes) based on airlines classification.
+Then, I want to create a linear plot to show the relationship between hour and arrival delay time(in minutes) based on airlines classification.